-Campus: Orlando Date: Spring 2023
+Campus: Orlando Date: Spring 2024

-MDiv Student Learning Outcomes Rubric Mini-Justification In order to measur following as the inte re the success of the MDiv curriculum, RTS has defined the nded outcomes of the student learning process.
-Each course overall outcomes.
+In order to meast following as the int contributes to thes Student Learning Outcomes The success of the MDiv curriculum, RTS has defined the ended outcomes of the student learning process.
+Each course to everall outcomes.
 This rubric shows the contribution of this course to the MDiv outcomes.
-StrongModerateMinimalNone Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
-Strong The seminar format requires consistent, substantive, and charitable verbal interaction; the essay requires skills in written articulation.
+Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
+Also includes ability to preach and teach the meaning of Scripture to both heart and mind with clarity and enthusiasm.
+A Rubric Strong Moderate Minimal None Strong Mini-Justification The seminar format requires consistent, substantive, and charitable verbal interaction; the essay requires skills in written articulation.
 Scripture Significant knowledge of the original meaning of Scripture.
 Also, the concepts for and skill to research further into the original meaning of Scripture and to apply Scripture to a variety of modern circumstances.
 (Includes appropriate use of original languages and hermeneutics; and integrates theological, historical, and cultural/global perspectives.)
 Strong The course content develops knowledge and skills related to the New Testament text.
 Reformed Theology Significant knowledge of Reformed theology and practice, with emphasis on the Westminster Standards.
-Minimal Students will reflect on the formation of canon within a Reformed doctrine of Scripture.
-Sanctification Demonstrates a love for the Triune God that aids the student's sanctification.
+None Sanctification Demonstrates a love for the Triune God that aids the student's sanctification.
 None Worldview Burning desire to conform all of life to the Word of God.
 Includes ability to interact within a denominational context, within the broader worldwide church, and with significant public issues.
 Minimal Students will be pushed to apply their reading to relevant issues in the contemporary world.
 Winsomely Reformed Embraces a winsomely Reformed ethos.
 (Includes an appropriate ecumenical spirit with other Christians, especially Evangelicals; a concern to present the Gospel in a God-honoring manner to non-Christians; and a truth-in-love attitude in disagreements.)
 Minimal Students will be required to engage charitably with the viewpoints of non-believers as well as believers who disagree.
 Pastoral Ministry Ability to minister the Word of God to hearts and lives of both churched and unchurched, to include preaching, teaching, leading in worship, leading and shepherding the local congregation, aiding in spiritual maturity, concern for non-Christians.
-Moderate Students will be pushed to consider how text-critical issues should be handled pastorally and apologetically.
+Moderate Students will be pushed to consider how text- critical issues should be handled pastorally and apologetically.